 For the review's evaluation, the proposed template is given to the few users which are postgraduate students, and a few experts which are faculty members at FCSIT, Universiti Malaya.
 The review's evaluation makes use of both qualitative and quantitative data collection techniques.
 The data is collected through the questionnaire which is provided to the reviewers to record their feedback on the proposed template.
 The questionnaire consists of three sections; the first section contains the reviewer's personal information; the second section evaluates the template through the set of questions, and the third section contains suggestions for improvement which reviewer can provide.
+The questions in the second section are rated from 1-5 starting from strongly disagree to strongly agree.
 The questionnaire assesses the quality factors i.e. usability, and applicability for evaluating the SecRS template; thus, for both the reviews the same questionnaire has been used to get template evaluation results assessing these quality factors from different reviewers.
 The frequency of the reviewer's answers is illustrated in Figures 3 and 4.